Antibiotic Awareness Week: What We Know and Don’t Know About Drug-Resistant Typhoid

 One-third of the world’s population is at risk of contracting typhoid.
 Historically, medical providers have been able to treat most typhoid infections with antibiotics, but increasing rates of drug-resistant typhoid are threatening to push the disease beyond the reach of available medicine, jeopardizing the lives of millions of people who live in typhoid-endemic regions.
 World Antibiotic Awareness Week, recognized November 13-19, is an opportunity to take a look at the history of drug resistance, and how slowing the development and spread of drug-resistant typhoid can save lives.

-Drug resistance develops when bacteria mutate and are no longer effected by treatment.
+Drug resistance develops when bacteria mutate and are no longer affected by treatment.
 Resistance occurs naturally, but the process is accelerated by contact with antibiotics – the more bacteria are exposed to an antibiotic, the more opportunity there is for mutations to occur and resistance to develop.
 In any disease, this can lead to prolonged illness and increased healthcare costs, as medical providers are forced to run additional tests and rely on more expensive treatments.
 When antibiotic resistant strains emerge and spread, once-common antibiotics stop working and what should be an insignificant infection can be deadly.

 Drug resistance is not unique to Salmonellae, the bacteria family that causes typhoid, but the use and misuse of antibiotics to treat typhoid infections has helped earn the bacteria a spot on the World Health Organization’s “priority pathogen” list, which features the greatest bacterial threats to human health.